kalavai-net/kalavai-client/README.md

 ```

-## Create a a local, private AI pool
+## Create a a local private pool

-You can create and manage your pools with the [kalavai GUI](./docs/docs/gui.md) or the [Command Line Interface (CLI)](./docs/docs/cli.md).
 For a quick start, get a pool going with:

 ```bash
 kalavai pool start